site-prism/site_prism/README.md

 There's a SitePrism plugin called `site_prism.vcr` that lets you use SitePrism with the VCR gem.
 Check it out [HERE](https://github.com/dnesteryuk/site_prism.vcr)

+Note that as of 2016 this plugin doesn't appear to have been under active development.
+Also it is still pinned to the `2.x` series of site_prism so use it of your own accord.

 # Epilogue

 So, we've seen how to use SitePrism to put together page objects made up